What is the Average Payout for a Dog Bite?

 Receiving An Initial Offer

 It is important to note that when you have accepted a settlement offer from the dog owner, the case is effectively over.
 You will not be able to sue them again or for more damages.
 Do not talk about money or settlements with a dog owner when a dog has bitten you until you have spoken with a personal injury attorney.
-Your dog bite lawyer can handle those conversations for you and fight for what you deserve.
+Your dog bite lawyer can handle those conversations for you and negotiate on your behalf.

 Sending A Demand Letter

 The purpose of a demand letter is to show the defendant why they should settle the dispute out of court.
-Often, the liable parties are more willing to settle during this stage as they want to avoid a costly and time-consuming lawsuit.
+Often, the liable parties may be more willing to settle during this stage to avoid a costly and time-consuming lawsuit.

 Filing A Lawsuit